p55d2k/thegist/README.md

 ## Notes

 - Ensure Gmail account has 2FA enabled for app passwords.
+- Set up Firebase project with Firestore database enabled.
 - The app uses a user-agent header to mimic browser requests for RSS feeds.
 - Emails are sent with no-cache headers to ensure fresh content.
 - Newsletter generation uses background processing to avoid cron timeouts.
 - AI curation falls back to heuristic selection if Gemini API fails.
+- Subscriber data is stored securely in Firestore with email validation.
+- The landing page features responsive design with smooth animations.
-- For production deployment, consider using a service like Vercel or Railway for Next.js hosting.
+- For production deployment, consider using Vercel or Railway for Next.js hosting with Firebase integration.